-8. Angela Duckworth, Founder and CEO of Character Lab
+8. Angela Duckworth, Co-Founder of Character Lab

 "Unless you have a vision, you haven't begun to do the practice that makes you great."

 Duckworth is saying that people need to make plans if they're going to achieve a goal, and in customer service, that means you need to know how you can support your customers before you can actually help them.